Immagoeat/evanslibcsharp/README.md

     dotnet add package EvansLib --version 1.1.0

-Then, enter "using Evanslib;" in your code
+Then, enter "using evanslib;" in your code